kishansairam9/ShardedKVStore/README.md

 ## Architecture

-- Replication implemented using Raft concensus algorithm (used hashicorp's go implementation)
+- Replication implemented using Raft consensus algorithm (used hashicorp's go implementation)
 - Interfaced "node" (each element in replica set) using GRPC from python
-- Each "shard" is implemented as a set of nodes taking part in raft concensus
+- Each "shard" is implemented as a set of nodes taking part in raft consensus
 - "KVStore" is implemented as a set of shards.

 ## Data Storage